Xilinx/Vitis_Libraries/solver/docs/src/guide_L2/MatrixDecomposition/gesvj/gesvj.rst

 6. Repeat steps 2-4 until all pairs of (i, j) are calculated and updated.

-7. If the max converage among all paris of (i, j) is bigger than 1.e-8, repeat steps 2-6 again, which is also called one sweep.
+7. If the max converage among all pairs of (i, j) is bigger than 1.e-8, repeat steps 2-6, which is also called one sweep.

 8. When the converge is small enough, calculate the matrix U and S for each :math:`i = 1, ..., n` by